"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 Set the mixer to medium speed.
 Slowly add the flour while the mixer is working.
 Allow it to knead until a smooth, soft dough is formed.
 Cover it with a plastic film and allow it to rest for at least one hour.

 Step 2.
-Shaping the cookies
+Shape the cookies

 After an hour, check if the consistency of the dough is fine.
 If it is sticky, add a bit of flour and wait for 15 minutes before working.